RENEWABLE ENERGY 2023

 Who should attend?

-2nd Edition of Global Summit on Renewable Energy & Emerging Technologies plays host for the Multinational organizations, entrepreneurs across the globe, the researchers and academicians.
+7th Edition of International conference on Renewable Energy & Emerging Technologies plays host for the Multinational organizations, entrepreneurs across the globe, the researchers and academicians.
 Prominently Ecologist, Naturalist, Environment Consultants, Regulatory Professionals, Distinguished Professors, Forensic Scientists and others who stay plunged in learning and practice of the science of renewable energy.
 This event will be providing a new platform to the students, delegates, young researchers associated to any spectra of Renewable energy and its associated scope.

 Beside the academicians, we are also inviting the business class with the key interest in the renewable energy sources.
 All those having there area of interest in: